Free (band): Formation, early years and breakthrough

 The group's second studio album, Free, was recorded and released in 1969 on Island Records.
 While their first two albums were not greatly successful, their third album Fire and Water, released in 1970, was a huge success, largely due to its hit single "All Right Now", which reached No. 2 on the UK singles chart and No. 4 on the US Billboard Hot 100.
+"All Right Now" was written by Fraser in the dressing room immediately after a bad performance by the band.
 The album reached No. 2 in the UK charts and No. 17 on the U.S charts, making it the most successful Free album.
 "All Right Now" became a No. 1 hit in over 20 territories and was recognised by ASCAP in 1990 for garnering 1 million plus radio plays in the US by late 1989.
 In 2000 an award was given to Paul Rodgers by the British Music Industry when "All Right Now" passed 2 million radio plays in the UK.

 Despite its name, Free was the only advertised band who would not perform for free for the ailing Phun City festival in July 1970.
 Promoter Mick Farren said that when they learned there would be no payment, they left "without even getting out of the car."
 Kirke's replacement in Black Cat's Bones, Phil Lenoir, played the festival as drummer for Shagrat.

 Highway was their fourth studio album, recorded extremely quickly in September 1970.
 It performed poorly in the charts, reaching No. 41 in the UK and No. 190 in the US.